Updated: Jan 25

 The fact that Marvel published the magazine may in fact have been its primary weakness: The pulpy feel of the pages was that of your classic '80s comic book.
 It felt childish, and by extension, irrelevant.
 The cartoony illustrations in the magazine (below) also didn't help its cause in winning over more a more mature audience.
 A nineteen year-old gamer would have lost all arcade credibility if he was caught flipping through Blip.
 (And why wasn't "Flip Through Blip" the magazine's catchphrase?
 I should have been in marketing.)

 Blip made extensive use of Marvel intellectual properties.
 On the surface, cameos from beloved Marvel staples doesn't sound like a bad thing, but it ended up lending itself to six page-long advertisements.
 I'm not kidding.
-I was the lucky recipient of one of these epic ads when I bought my issue, and I have to imagine that I was as thrilled with it as a kid in 1983 would have been.
+I was the lucky recipient of one of these epic ads when I bought my issue at an antique store, and I have to imagine that I was as thrilled with it as a kid in 1983 would have been.
 Keep in mind that this ad followed a four-page ad promoting the same game, so about one-third of this issue is an ad for one game.
 That's not including other ads.
 Blip was spamming before spamming was a thing.
 I'm including the grandiose promotion here for purposes of illustration (pun intended).

 Issue two wasn't the only Blip to pull the infomercial card.
 Number seven, the last issue, had another six-page ad with The Incredible Hulk, playing his own Atari 2600 game.
 (The Hulk's game would never get released, becoming another casualty of the Video Game Crash of 1983.)